Quantum-inspired secure wireless communication protocol under spatial and local Gaussian noise assumptions: Mathematical structure

 \begin{proof} The condition $\frac{1}{a_B^2+v_Y+b_B^2} (\frac{a_B^2 a_E^2}{a_E^2+b_E^2}+ v_Y) < \frac{a_B^2}{a_B^2+v_Y+b_B^2} $ is equivalent to $0< a_B^2 -(\frac{a_B^2 a_E^2}{a_E^2+b_E^2}+ v_Y) = \frac{a_B^2 b_E^2}{a_E^2+b_E^2}- v_Y =a_B^2(\frac{b_E^2}{a_E^2+b_E^2}- \frac{v_Y}{a_B^2})$.
 This condition is equivalent to $1+\frac{a_E^2}{b_E^2} =\frac{a_E^2+b_E^2}{b_E^2}< \frac{a_B^2}{v_Y}$.
 So, we obtain Lemma \ref{L1}. \end{proof}

-However, when $ \frac{a_B^2 a_E^2}{a_E^2+b_E^2} < b_B^2 $, it is possible to check whether the distribution $P_{A'}$, i.e., $P_{E''}$ is sufficiently close to the Gaussian distribution but it is not so easy to check whether the distribution $P_{E'}$ is sufficiently close to the Gaussian distribution so that we cannot employ the formula \eqref{11-3-2}.
 Instead of \eqref{11-3-2}, we calculate the correlation coefficient $\rho_{E''}$ between $E''$ and $B$ can be calculated as follows.
 Since the variance of $E''$ is $v_Y+b_B^2 $ and the covariance between $E''$ and $B$ is $v_Y+b_B^2 $, the correlation coefficient $\rho_{E''}$ between $E''$ and $B$ can be calculated as